Glove Love: Mastering the Art of Breaking in Leather Gloves

 Water-Soaking

 This old-school trick, beloved by baseball players for their mitts, involves fully submerging your gloves in water, then wearing them and flexing your hands to work in the moisture.
 Let them air dry naturally to maintain their shape and integrity.
+Just be sure to replace any oils washed out in the process.

 Glove Type and Breaking-In Process